- Address: Eric Perssons väg 31, Malmö

 Extra stadium info – Eleda Stadion

 The construction of the Eleda Stadion, which is among the largest sports venues by capacity in Sweden, started in 2007.
 It has an all-seated capacity of 21,000 for international football matches.
 Malmö FF use the venue for home games.
 They won their first Swedish top-flight football league title in 1944.
 In 1979, they reached the final of the European championship for football clubs for the first time in their history.
 Nottingham Forest won the match 1-0.
-The same year, Malmö FF lost their first-ever world championship final against Club Olimpia from Paraguay.
+The same year, Malmö FF lost their first-ever decisive world championship game against Club Olimpia from Paraguay.

 Robert Douglas Houghton